Tim O'Toole (basketball): Playing career

 O'Toole played at the collegiate level for Fairfield University.
-He became only the fourth player in school history to be named captain twice (1985–86, 1986–87).
-O'Toole was a member of the Fairfield teams that won two straight MAAC titles and reached the NCAA tournament in 1986 and 1987.
+He gained the title as the only fourth player in school history to be named captain twice (1985–86, 1986–87).
+He was a member of the Fairfield teams that won two straight MAAC titles and reached the NCAA tournament in 1986 and 1987.
 He was named co-MVP following his junior season after averaging 11.6 points per game.
-O'Toole earned the Patrick Burke award in 1983 and 1984, given by the University to the player who shows the most hustle and determination.
-He also received the Jerry Lademan award, presented to a Stag for academic success, and he earned Fairfield University Male Athlete of the Year as a senior.
+O'Toole earned the Patrick Burke award in 1983 and 1984, a recognition given by the university to the player who showed the most hustle and determination.
+He also received the Jerry Lademan award, presented to a Stag for academic success.
+And he also earned the Fairfield University Male Athlete of the Year as a senior.
 In 2017, O'Toole was inducted into the Fairfield University Hall of Fame.

-At Archbishop Stepinac High School, he averaged 21 points and seven rebounds per game under Gene Doris, formerly the Director of Athletics at Fairfield University.
+At Archbishop Stepinac High School, he averaged 21 points and seven rebounds per game under Gene Doris, formerly the director of athletics at Fairfield University.
 He was an All-Archdiocese pick and New York Post second team All-CHSAA pick.